 It can be confusing when trying to figure out which type of protein powder is best for you.
-There is whey protein, soy protein, and milk protein such as casein powder.
+There is collagen whey protein, soy protein, and milk protein such as casein powder.

 Protein powders are easy and convenient to use because you can simply mix them with water and ice in a blender and have an instant meal on the go.
-They powders are designed to pack in the protein to build muscle.
+The powders are designed to pack in the protein to build muscle.

 Supplements play a huge role in the nutrition industry, and when you are trying to build lean muscle mass, every little bit can help.
 There is a lot of information out there about supplements that you can read about.